ArthurDanjou/website/src/content/uses.md

 ::grid-section{title="Software and Applications"}

   :::grid-slot{title="Apple Apps"}
-    I'm using the Apple Suite including Mail, Calendar, Music and Reminders for my daily organisation.
+    I'm using the Apple Suite including Mail, Calendar, Music and Reminders for my daily organization.
   :::

   :::grid-slot{title="Notion"}
-    Notion is my all-in-one note taking, kanban boards, wikis, and draft noetebook.
+    Notion is my all-in-one note-taking, kanban boards, wikis, and draft notebook.
   :::

   :::grid-slot{title="Google Chrome"}
-    I'm using Google Chrome for browsing, the devtool and the extension market.
+    I'm using Google Chrome for browsing, the dev tool and the extension market.
   :::

   :::grid-slot{title="Discord"}